 Vertical video is spreading quickly, and it’s certainly a welcome change!
 Getting involved early with a good strategy means your brand can be heard first.
 It's time to consider your message: Do you know what you'll say?

 According to a recent study, 94% of all mobile content is viewed vertically, whether it was intended to be or not.
 Vertical is the easiest way to read comments and descriptions, and with mobile technology expanding, it's the natural way we hold our devices.

 Society is constantly on the go.
 People need to consume information quickly without much interruption.
 Most of us don’t have the time (or patience) to rotate our devices for every video that comes our way.

 Gone are the days of being ostracized for not turning your camera horizontally to film.
 Now that most social platforms have done away with obnoxious sidebars, your content captivates your audience instead of distracting them.

 Ready to rotate?
 Here are five easy steps to plan out your new vertical video content.

 Most people have their sound off by default when scrolling through content.
-Your video should speak to your audience without requiring audio for its entire duration.
-If you need help getting your point across, try using brief captions to summarize your ideas.
-This will also offer easy clarification for your content, making it more memorable.
+Your video should speak to your audience without relying on audio.
+If you need help getting your point across, try using captions or annotations.
+Clarifying your content makes it more memorable.

 Videos should be brief, up to two minutes in length.
-This will encourage longer audience engagement and boost shareability.
-Startup company MediaBrix has found that vertical video has a 90% higher completion rate than horizontal, so clear-cut content will only further ensure that your video is viewed from start to finish.
+This encourages longer audience engagement and shareability.
+Vertical video has a 90% higher completion rate over horizontal, so clear-cut content further ensures your video is viewed from start to finish.